The Scheduling Office is closed and will reopen in January 2018

 RSVP/AARP Tax-Aide Program

-Click here for a list of locations.
+Click here for a list of locations with appointments in 2017.

 To respect your time we work by appointment only.

 All 2017 RSVP/AARP Tax-Aide appointments to prepare 2016 returns for those who live or work in Montgomery County are now completely scheduled and the scheduling office is closed.
 To hear a recorded message call 240-777-2577.

 Please note on next year's calendar to make your appointment by March 1 to assure maximum flexibility.

 - Social Security cards or other official documentation for yourself and every individual on your return (required this year).

 - Photo I.D. required for all taxpayers.

 - Checkbook if you want to direct deposit any refund(s) into your bank account.

 - Unemployment compensation statements